jpschnel/maze-vision/README.md

 On your computer navigate to the maze-vision folder

-Inside the config file write the number the pi returned.
+Inside the config file inside the maze-vision folder write the number the pi returned.
 It should look somewhat like this:

          192.168.43.113

-In the maze vision folder right click>**open Terminal Here** enter the commands:
+In the maze-vision folder right click>**open Terminal Here** enter the commands:

          sudo chmod +x install
          ./install